BraedenCollings/Final-Project-DS202/README.md

 In pursuit of the stated goal, we will explore the following questions:

-1. Does impairment affect crashes overall?
+1. Does impairment affect fatality in crashes overall?
 When are impaired crashes most likely?

 2. What regions of the United States have the most fatal crashes?
 What conditions are present in those regions?